shahryarfp/Mars-Surface-Semantic-Segmentation/README.md

 ## Results

 - The first model provides a baseline segmentation but struggles with rare classes.
-- The second model, leveraging the first model’s predictions, significantly improves Mean IoU and class-specific performance, especially for the Big Rock class.
+- The second model, leveraging the first model’s predictions, improves Mean IoU and class-specific performance.
 - Morphological post-processing and careful preprocessing steps further enhance prediction quality.

 ## Future Work